Sanjanadinesh23/Software-testing/README.md

 Used FastAPI for building and exposing APIs efficiently.
 Briefly came across Python’s __pycache__ during development and understood its purpose in caching compiled bytecode.

+Day-3

+Worked on creating a web portfolio profile and refining it!

+Day-4

+session one:

+Learnt common test design techniques
+Equivalence Boundary Decision table State transition Error Guessing

+Session two:

+Hosted the web portfolio using pythonanywhere